-The castle was surrounded by a 7-meter deep ditch, which surrounded an elongated hill, 65 meters long and 25 meters wide, on which two circuits of defense walls were built, separating two inner courtyards.
-The eastern part, which can be considered as the lower ward, had an entrance gate, a four-sided residential building and a four-sided tower, which was a kind of a link with the upper ward.
-The upper western part was guarded with a cylindrical tower, probably with a function of a bergfried, and also had two residential buildings located at the northern and southern curtains.
-About 10-12 meters below the castle there was a 27 meter long cave, probably serving as a cellar.
+The castle was surrounded by a 7-meter deep and 30-meter wide ditch and an earth rampart that surrounded a longitudinal hill 65 meters long and 25 meters wide.
+Only from the south side the castle was deprived of external fortifications, because there was sufficient defense provided by steep slopes.
+Two circuits of the defensive walls were built on the hill, separating two courtyards.
+The eastern part, which can be regarded as a outer baily, had an entrance gate, a quadrangular residential building and a quadrilateral tower measuring 6×8 meters, securing passage to the upper castle.
+The courtyard in the western part was guarded by a cylindrical tower, probably with the function of a bergfried.
+It also had two residential buildings located at the northern and southern curtains.
+The cylindrical tower had a diameter of 9-10.5 meters.
+In addition to being the final refuge, it also secured the greater part of the access road to the castle.
+About 10-12 meters below the castle there was a 27-meter-long cave, probably serving as a cellar.

 The castle has not survived to modern times.
 Its existence is mainly evidenced by earth ramparts and ditches.
 Admission to its area is free.